manips-sai-org/OpenSai/tutorials/docs/1_pendulum.md

 ## Using the webui

 Open a web browser and navigate to localhost:8000.
-If you see a message saying unable to connect, you may have to start the webui manually from the root SAI folder:
+If you see a message saying unable to connect, you may have to start the webui manually from the root OpenSai folder:

 ```
 python bin/ui/server.py tutorials/tuto_config_folder/xml_files/webui_generated_file/webui.html